weaveworks/scope/site/installing.md

 - `k8s-service-type` - Kubernetes service type (for running Scope in Standalone mode), can be either `LoadBalancer` or `NodePort`, by default this is unspecified (only internal access)

-To download the Scope manifest, use the YAML version of the manifest, since it is easier to read, for example:
+To download and read the Scope manifest:

     curl --silent --remote-name https://scope.weave.works/launch/k8s/weavescope.yaml